leejm17/ICT3211_BlueTeamPlatform/README.md

 Detailed instructions to install these 5 applications are described at the end of this README file (**[Install Local Applications](https://github.com/leejm17/ICT3211_BlueTeamPlatform/edit/main/README.md#install-local-applications-optional)**).

 ## Installation Steps
+You may choose to use a Virtual Environment if you wish to do so.

-These are the installation steps to install software dependencies required to run the Web application smoothly.
+These are the installation steps to install software dependencies required to run the Web application smoothly, without ```venv```.

 1. Update Ubuntu's repository sources.
 ```
 sudo apt update
 ```

-2. Install Python software packages required to run the Web application.
+2. Install Python3 software packages required to run the Web application.
 ```
 pip3 install -r requirements.txt
 ```